gabiudrescu/website/content/post/8-monofony/index.md

  - declare your entity as a Sylius resource for CRUD operations backend
  - create a grid for CRUD operations frontend
  - create the routing required for the grid navigation
- - add a link to the existing menu of the application as an entrypoint
+ - add a link to the existing menu of the application as an entrypoint for admin users